Clarsch/KlimaKontrol/README.md

 ## How does it work?
 The KlimaKontrol is a web solution which is currently a minimum viable product for demo purposes.
 It consist of two user flows:
 1. DataCollecting Users: A number of users who will upload data points from data collector devices on a given location.
+Each sensor has a unique sensor_id and can be moved between locations.
 Future: IOT devices uploading live data from locations.
 2. Monitoring/Managing Users: A few selected users whose purpose is to have the overview of all locations and act upon monitoring alarms, to correct the indoor climate at a given location.
+Multiple sensors per location are supported with individual visualization.

 ![overview_demo](https://github.com/user-attachments/assets/1d24fd69-07c7-455c-8172-d07486b7fa17)